-In pursuing the Fund's investment objective, the Adviser and/or Sub-Adviser have considerable leeway in deciding which investments they buy, holds or sells on a day-to-day basis, and which trading strategies they use.
-For example, the Adviser and/or Sub-Adviser, in their discretion, may determine to use some permitted trading strategies while not using others.
+In pursuing the Fund's investment objective, the Adviser has considerable leeway in deciding which investments it buys, holds or sells on a day-to-day basis, and which trading strategies it uses.
+For example, the Adviser, in its discretion, may determine to use some permitted trading strategies while not using others.
 The success or failure of such decisions will affect the Fund's performance.